-Today a short tutorial how to copy or find out RBG or Hex values of a color from a website or any part of the computer screen you want (desktop, pictures, applications and so on).
+Today a short tutorial on how to copy or find out RBG or Hex values of color from a website or any part of the computer screen you want (desktop, pictures, applications and so on).

-Perhaps you have seen a nice color on the web and want to have a t-shirt in similar color.
+Perhaps you have seen a nice color on the web and want to have a t-shirt in a similar color.
 Perhaps you want to use for your own website or maybe you want to use the same color in your logo?
 But how to find out what actual color has been used, its RGB values?
 I know and use two different methods for this purpose.
 The first one is using a program called ColorPick, the second one is by creating a screenshot and using photo editing software (like Photoshop or even Paint).

 It is very easy but you need to install a small program on your PC.
 Head to iconico.com/colorpic/ and download program called ColorPick.
 Once downloaded, open it.
 You will see a small window with a few elements.
 Here are a few steps to find out color RGB values.